kozurasergj/kozurasergj/README.md

 Frontend Developer
 -------------------------

 I am a responsible and hardworking IT specialist who can work well both in a team environment and on my own initiative.
-I am looking for a Junior Front-End developer position, a position where I can develop as a specialist and benefit my team.
+I am looking for Front-End developer position, a position where I can develop as a specialist and benefit my team.

 * 🌍  I'm based in Kyiv Ukraine
 * 🖥️  See my CV at [.......](https://drive.google.com/file/d/1jn74IazMWaAJrPwNftlETDMlY7Ps0lgI/view?usp=share_link)